How to transfer iTunes library to a new macbook

 Transfer your iTunes library to the new Mac with the Migration Assistant.
 When you first fire up a Mac and it asks if you want to move your data, that’s one chance, but you can also set up the new Mac as pristinely new and use Migration Assistant later.
 Just launch it from the Utilities folder and tell it what you want to do—you can transfer your library over Wi-Fi, but if both Macs have a FireWire port, it’s much faster to connect them that way and use Target Disk Mode.
 (Start up the old Mac holding down T, which mounts it as an external drive on the new Mac for Migration Assistant to mine—but Migration Assistant walks you through the whole process.)
 Migration Assistant doesn’t have a setting specifically for iTunes, but if you migrate your user account’s Music folder, that’ll contain both your media and your library database, which stores those preferences you want to transfer.

-- How to Convert 3gp to AVI Videos
+- Convert MP4 to AVI

 - How to transfer contacts from iPhone to computer, iPhone to iPhone